A Pure Demand Operational Semantics with Applications to Program Analysis: A Pure Demand Program Analysis

-We will define a function $\evalval$ in Definition \ref{def_evalval} below which extracts the actual values from these recursive result sets, for example $\evalval(\{ \texttt{0}, (\texttt{1} + \stub^{\la\lab,\stk\ra})\}^{\la\lab,\stk\ra})=\{0, 1, 2, \ldots\}$.
-In the general case such result values could be complex arithmetic recurrence relations which could be uncomputable.
-In our implementation we will compile them to constrained horn clauses and automatically solve them using a CHC solver.
+We will define a function $\evalval$ in Definition \ref{def_evalval} below that extracts the actual values from these recursive result sets, for example $\evalval(\{ \texttt{0}, (\texttt{1} + \stub^{\la\cycmark,\stk\ra})\}^{\la\cycmark,\stk\ra})=\{0, 1, 2, \ldots\}$.
+In the general case, such result values could be complex arithmetic recurrence relations that could be uncomputable.
+In our implementation, we will compile them to Constrained Horn Clauses and automatically solve them using a CHC solver.

-To add one more level of precision we also include path sensitivity in this system.
+To add one more level of precision, we also include path sensitivity in this system.
 It can both serve to avoid executing conditional code for which the guard provably fails, and to allow even more precise results to be inferred.
-These result values are of the form $\pathc \Vdash \reval$, and mean that if $\pathc$ holds then the result is $\reval$, and there is no result here if the condition fails.
-The $\{ \texttt{0}, (\texttt{1} + \stub^{\la\lab,\stk\ra})\}^{\la\lab,\stk\ra}$ example above could have been the (simplified) result of evaluating a recursive identity function such as \camlil{let rec id n =$ $(n=0)?0 : 1 + id (n-1)$ $in id 10} (in our grammar self-passing would in fact need to be used encode this recursion).
-Adding path conditions to the analysis for this program will give a result that in simplified form is in spirit
+These result values are of the form $\pathc \Vdash \reval$, meaning that if $\pathc$ holds then the result is $\reval$ and no result here if the condition fails.